• Skip to primary navigation

 Basically, it takes about two years to complete a master’s degree in an automotive engineering program.

-In addition, students must present a final project or thesis paper in order to complete the degree.
+In addition, students must present a final project or thesis paper to complete the degree.

 Would you like to study in the USA?
 See the Best Automotive Design School in the USA HERE